JoshEager/EscapeRoom-Utils/README.md

 ```

 ## Running Utilities
-To use any utility, simply navigate to the repository you just cloned and run
+To use any utility, simply go inside the `utils` folder in your cloned version of this repository and type
 ```sh
 python3 <utility>.py
 ```